CBD for proctitis

 - Ideally in Resting situation (e.g., lying down), to enable optimal absorption

-CANNEFF® SUP suppositories are a modern, well-tolerated, and effective supplement to conventional therapy for proctitis.
+CANNEFF® SUP suppositories are a modern, well-tolerated, and effective complement to conventional therapy for proctitis.
 They are especially suitable for patients seeking a steroid-free, locally acting alternative or supplement that focuses on mucosal protection, anti-inflammation, and regeneration.

 When is CBD useful for proctitis – and when is it not?

-When is CBD useful for proctitis?
+When is CBD useful in proctitis?

 |